beepscore/pi-thing/README.md

     ctrl-c

-Note: when flask debug server is connected to a browser via server sent event, ctrl-c will not completely stop server until browser is closed too.
+Note: when flask debug server is connected to a browser via server sent event, ctrl-c will not completely stop server until browser is closed or process is killed.

 Can see this in terminal by running process status and filtering for python

     ps aux | grep python

 Shows main.py

-Close browser and re-run
+Close browser to stop process.
+Re-run process status

     ps aux | grep python

-doesn't show main.py
+Doesn't show main.py

 #### safely shutdown raspberry pi
 avoid corrupting SD card